sphinx.ext.autosummary – Gera resumos autodoc

 Adicionado na versão 1.0.

-• You can specify the recursive option to generate documents for modules and sub-packages recursively.
-It defaults to disabled.
+Generate documents for modules and sub-packages recursively.
 For example,

 .. autosummary::